Touga. <- Previous • Next -> Yuuko.

 Many cues and clues tell us when Utena is boyish and when girlish.
 To me her voice is salient—is it firm and clipped, or soft and gentle?
 It’s not binary, she has a wide range and sometimes shifts abruptly.
 Her body language varies too.
 When girlish, she has long fingernails.
 Even her character model is variable: When boyishly playing sports, her breasts are drawn smaller.
 When girlish in episode 35, her breasts are drawn larger and wobble when she flops back.

 Utena does not get sex roles.
 It is an aspect of her naivety.
-She takes on conventional sex roles that are obvious to others, and yet she is oblivious to her own roles.
+She takes on conventional sex roles that are obvious to others, and yet she is oblivious.
 She does not know that sex roles exist, and despite being puzzled sometimes, seems not to suspect a gap in her knowledge.
 In the Routine Date when Akio tells her she is girlish, it flies over her head.
 There are other examples.

 At the start of the show, Utena is introduced as a prince, in romantic soft focus because every girl is supposed to seek her prince.
 And yet: